clowdr-app/clowdr/aws/README.md

 1. `cd` into the `aws` folder
 1. Install npm modules: `npm i`
 1. Configure `cdk.context.json` according to [AWS Configuration](#aws-configuration) below

+### Deploying the main AWS stack

+The stack `<prefix>-main` deploys the main infrastructure for the Clowdr app (e.g. S3 buckets, permissions for transcode/transcribe etc.)

-1. Run `cdk deploy` to deploy the Clowdr infrastructure to your account
+1. Run `cdk deploy <prefix>-main` to deploy the Clowdr infrastructure to your account
+   - `<prefix>` is the value you have chosen for `clowdr/stackPrefix`
-1. Make a note of the three outputs: `AccessKeyId`, `SecretAccessKey` and `BucketId`.
-You will need these when setting up the actions service.
+1. Make a note of the various output values.
+These are required as environment variables when setting up the actions service.

+### Deploying the OpenShot AWS stack

+The stack `<prefix>-openshot` deploys the infrastructure required for the OpenShot Cloud API.
+It requires some manually-created resources as inputs, so we manage its lifecycle separately from the main stack.

+1. Generate a new EC2 key pair.
+   - This will be used to access the OpenShot Cloud API EC2 instance.
+   - Make a note of the name of the key pair.
+   - Save the private key in a safe place in case you need to SSH into the OpenShot instance later.
+1. Use AWS Certificate Manager to generate a certificate for a domain of your choice where the OpenShot Cloud API will be hosted.
+   - Make a note of the ARN of the certificate.
+1. Run `cdk deploy <prefix>-openshot` to deploy the OpenShot stack to AWS.
+1. Find the deployed EC2 instance in the AWS control panel.
+Connect to it

 ## Useful commands